Privacy-first analytics · cookieless marketing · ethical SEO Written by Sophie Darge

 • They clear their browser data

-• They specifically want to change preferences (provide an accessible link)
+• They specifically want to change preferences (provide an accessible link in the footer)

 What happens if someone withdraws consent?